 Business born in a pandemic now transforming lives.

-Despite being in operation for just five months, the startup was recognised for pioneering a revolutionary new way of mortgage broking that prioritises transparency and compassion.
-Benevolence Financial Group is the first social enterprise finance and mortgage broker in NSW and hopes to challenge businesses to address pressing social and environmental issues.
+Despite being in operation for merely five months, the Australian Broking Awards recognised BFG as a pioneer; a pioneer in a revolutionary new way of mortgage broking that prioritises transparency and compassion.
+In fact, BFG is the first social enterprise finance and mortgage broker in NSW.
+They also hope to challenge traditional businesses to address pressing social and environmental issues.

-Rather than focusing solely on profits, Benevolence Financial Group aims to show that the finance industry has enormous capacity to change lives.
-Up to 50% of commissions the startup receives are invested with impact partners to help those who are worse off.
+Opposingly, rather than focusing solely on profits, BFG aims to show that the finance industry is capable of transforming lives.
+Specifically, BFG devotes up to 50% of their commissions to impact partners, helping those who are worse off.

-From just one home loan settlement, the startup invested $3,344.78 with The Hunger Project.
-This resulted in giving 53 women across Africa and India access to financial literacy training through microfinance loans.
+Indeed, from just one home loan settlement, the startup invested $3,344.78 in The Hunger Project.
+As a result, this gives 53 women across Africa and India access to financial literacy training through microfinance loans.

 Co-founders Mitchelle and Samuel commented that “Businesses have the opportunity and obligation to leave the world a better place, particularly in this time of crisis.
 The time for action was yesterday.”